 Brierton to the south of Dalton Piercy is a farming hamlet near the southern outskirts of Hartlepool.
 Beyond to the south is the A689 and the village of Greatham

 Greatham (pronounced Greetum) situated near the southern outskirts of Hartlepool and close to the estuary of the Tees is another neat-looking village within Hartlepool’s environs and has an interesting history.
+It lies in the vale of the Tees rather than in the magnesian limestone hills that lie to the north.

 The most striking and surprising historic feature of Greatham is the Hospital of God, St Mary and St Cuthbert.
 This was first founded by Robert Stichill, the Bishop of Durham in 1272 and was refounded in 1610.
 The present building dates to the 18th century (including the chapel of 1788) with 19th and 20th century additions .